Non-Slip Carpet Pads: 5 Types for Safety & Longevity

 Synthetic Fiber Rug Pads

-Synthetic pads often provide more budget-friendly options, but it’s crucial to understand their characteristics.
+Synthetic pads often provide more budget-friendly options, but it is crucial to understand their characteristics.

 PVC/Vinyl Pads